Core Team

 Prof. Dr. Maximilian Kiener

 Maximilian Kiener is Head of the Institute for Ethics in Technology.
 He specialises in moral and legal philosophy, with a particular focus on consent, responsibility, and the ethics of artificial intelligence.
-In addition to his professorship at TUHH, Kiener is also an Associate Member of the Faculty of Philosophy at the University of Oxford, at which he was based between 2015 and 2022, and an Associate Research Fellow at The Institute for Ethics in AI at Oxford, the ERC-project Roots of Responsibilitybased at UCL, and at the Oxford Uehiro Centre for Practical Ethics.
+In addition to his professorship at TUHH, Kiener is also a Research Associate of the Uehiro Institute at the University of Oxford.
 His recent publications include:

 • 2024.
 "Strict Moral Answerability", Ethics 134(3), 360-386.

 • 2023.
 "The Routledge Handbook of Philosophy of Responsibility", Routledge: London/New York.
-(As Editor)
+(As Editor, plus two chapters: "Introduction" & "Varieties of Answerability")

 • 2022.
 “Can We Close AI’s Responsibility Gap at Will?”, Ethical Theory and Moral Practice 25(4), 575-593.
 (Winner of the 2021 CEPE IACAP Best Paper Award).